bridgetownrb/bridgetown/.github/ISSUE_TEMPLATE/feature_request.md

 ## Motivation

 <!--
-  Why do you want to see this feature in Jekyll?
-What makes you sure that it should not be implemented at the plugin level, but in Jekyll core?
+  Why do you want to see this feature in Bridgetown?
 What use cases does it support?

-  NOTE: Please be mindful of the Jekyll philosophy (https://jekyllrb.com/philosophy/), particularily Section 5.
-Think about if 90% of the users would benefit from your feature request, and whether your feature would be better off in a plugin.
+  NOTE: Please be mindful of the Bridgetown project goals (https://bridgetownrb.com/docs/philosophy/).
 -->

 ## Guide-level explanation